CQuinlan1/Proggramming1/README.md

 ##### 3.Chisquare
 Sample values can be created with the numpy function chisquare  drawing samples from a chi-square distribution.

 It  creates independent random variables, each with standard normal distributions (mean 0, variance 1), which  are  *squared and summed* , the resulting distribution is chi-square  .
-This distribution is often used in hypothesis testing and confidence intervals.
+This distribution is often used in hypothesis testing and confidence intervals.It is a way to test if observed values fit into values expected, asuming the null hypothesis is true.